Quantum phase estimation with optimal confidence interval using three control qubits: Implementation costs

-Either way, as demonstrated in Table \ref{tab:cost}, we find that our MPS preparation circuit has lower non-Clifford gate cost than the MPS preparation method of Ref.~\cite{berry2024rapid}, and both MPS implementations provide considerable resource savings when compared to Grover-Rudolph DPSS state preparation at higher dimensions.
+\b[Table \ref{tab:cost} compares the T gate count of our MPS preparation circuit to the Toffoli gate count of] the MPS preparation method of Ref.~\cite{berry2024rapid}.
+Both MPS implementations provide considerable resource savings when compared to Grover-Rudolph DPSS state preparation at higher dimensions.
 Furthermore, both of the methods that we are comparing against use many more ancilla qubits, which are required for storing rotation angle values written by QROM.
-It is also important to note that $\epsilon$ describes the error allowed for individual rotations.
+It is also important to note that $\epsilon$ describes the error allowed for \b[the values of the angles in] individual rotations.
 The overall error of the entire circuit is difficult to account for, but generally the total error increases with the number of gates in the circuit.
 This means that for larger circuits, a more stringent requirement on $\epsilon$ is also required to achieve the same overall error for the entire circuit.
 From this perspective, a reduced gate count as a function of $n$ has an additional benefit of enabling a more lenient choice of $\epsilon$, which further decreases the number of gates needed in total.

+\b[It may also be of practical interest to estimate the number of T gates required to prepare a DPSS state that achieves a desired target confidence interval half-width $d$ at a given confidence level $1-\delta$.
+To do this, we can use the asymptotic expression that relates the required DPSS state dimension $D$ to $\delta$ and $d$ \cite{berry2024rapid}:

+A more precise value can be obtained by numerically searching for the value of $D$ that produces the desired value of $\delta$ at a given value of $d$ in Eq.~\eqref{prob}.
+This dimension may need to be further increased slightly, to compensate for the finite value of $\epsilon$.
+Once the dimension has been determined, the cost can be calculated with Eq.~\eqref{tcp}.]

+\b[Table \ref{tab:dpss_vs_textbook} shows the value of $D$ for a variety of values of $\delta$ and $d$, calculated from Eq.~\eqref{prob}.
+We provide a comparison to the textbook control state, as well as the sine window control state.
+At higher confidence levels, the difference in performance between the control states becomes increasingly pronounced.]

+\b[Besides the control state preparation costs described in this section, there are additional costs for performing phase estimation.
+If unary iteration is used as described in Section \ref{qpe}, then $D$ applications to controlled $U$ are used, as well as $D-2$ Toffoli gates for the iteration procedure itself \cite{babbush2018encoding}.
+If unary iteration is not used, then $\lceil2^{\log_2D}\rceil$ applications of controlled $U$ are required.
+One phase shift gate per qubit is required for adding the randomly selected phase discussed in Section \ref{qpe}.
+The semi-classical Fourier transform requires at most one phase shift gate per qubit (depending on the measurement outcome), but this incurs no additional cost, because it can be combined with the phase shift gate used for the random phase that directly precedes it in the circuit, as can be seen in Figure \ref{circuit2}.]